• Skip to main content

 Get the Right Support

 Every person who has diabetes should have a personal plan and a health care team.
 You’re in charge of putting that plan into action, but you don’t have to compile it on your own.
-Speak to your doctor about setting up the right support for you.
+Speak to your family medicine provider about setting up the right support for you.
 This should include an endocrinologist, a nutritionist, or a dietitian, and you may even want to include a podiatrist and an ophthalmologist and a diabetes educator to explain to you how to live better with the condition.

 Get Regular Checks with Your Health Care Team